 Determine what category of product you really want to make and be known for.

-Don’t try to be a “one-stop-shop”, or a business that offers a wide variety of gifts for all occasions, or a business that sells one category of product but for a wide variety of people (e.g. jewelry for all women).
+Don’t try to be a “one-stop-shop”, or a business that offers a wide variety of gifts for all occasions, or a business that sells one category of product but for a BIG target market (e.g. jewelry for all women).

 Don’t even try to build, for example, a “bath & body” business at this point.
 Offering bar soap, cleanser, toner, lotion, cream, bubble bath, bath salts, and lip balm is way too much for a bootstrapping business to take on.